Skip to main content

 The Company adopts and promotes the following main principles of conduct that must inform its activities related to the use of digital technology:

-(iii) Risk management: promote the proactive identification and management of risks in the devices, systems and processes associated with digital technology, ensuring that identified risks are within the thresholds deemed appropriate, particularly those related to security, natural capital, business continuity and those associated with facilities classified as critical according to applicable legal provisions.
-This particularly includes the planning, implementation and use of solutions that allow for the identification, protection and detection of, response to and recovery from cybersecurity risks, in coordination with the Corporate Security Policy and the Operational Resiliency Policy, as well as with the Cybersecurity Risk Guidelines and Limits.
+(iii) Risk management: Promote the proactive identification and management of risks in the devices, systems and processes associated with digital technology, ensuring that identified risks are within the thresholds deemed appropriate, particularly those related to security, natural capital, business continuity and those associated with facilities classified as critical according to applicable legal provisions.
+This particularly includes the planning, implementation and use of solutions that allow for the identification, protection and detection of, response to and recovery from cybersecurity risks, in coordination with the Security Policy and the Operational Resiliency Policy, as well as with the Cybersecurity Risk Guidelines and Limits.

-(v) Sustainability and social responsibility: promote the selection of technology that optimises energy efficiency and the reduction of consumption, energy losses and greenhouse gas emissions.
+(v) Sustainability and social responsibility: Encourage the selection of technology that optimises energy efficiency and the reduction of consumption, energy losses and greenhouse gas emissions.
 In particular, special attention shall be paid to ensuring that the devices, systems and processes associated with digital technology do not harm the health of professionals, users, customers and society in general.

 4. Group-level Coordination: the Digital Technology Governance Model